Andrea Kremer: Personal life

 Kremer has spoken at events for Amarantus Bioscience, Citi, Goldman Sachs, First Republic Bank, Fidelity, NFL All-Access, The Boston Group, and the Philadelphia Eagles.
 She supports the charities the Brain Tumor Society, Best Buddies, Tom Coughlin Jay Fund Foundation, the Marvin Lewis Community Fund, and Right to Play.

-Kremer is married to University of Massachusetts Boston archaeologist John Steinberg.
+Kremer is married to University of Massachusetts Boston archaeologist John Steinberg and they have a son together, William.